Board Members

 Placeholder image

-What I like most about being a WCJC board member:
+What I like most about being a WCJC board member: Being on the Board of Trustees gives me the opportunity to represent all of the constituents of our taxing district.

-When I became a board member: 2020
+When I became a board member: I became a board member May 2026.